donut-party/donut-docs-site/content/docs/system/_index.md

-One cool thing to note is that defining your system and component definitions as just a nested map means that it's trivial to swap out parts of your system: all you have to do is use `assoc-in` or some other standard function to transform the system map. donut.system also provides some helpers for redefining components.
+One cool thing to note is that defining your system and component definitions as just a nested map means that it's trivial to swap out parts of your system: all you have to do is use `assoc-in` or some other standard function to transform the system map.

 ### Mapping architecture to code

 The previous section covered _what_ `ds/signal` does and the data structures it expects.
-This section will help you _why_ you would want to use it in the first place.
+This section will help you understand _why_ you would want to use it in the first place.

 When we're doing software development at the architecture level, we think and speak in terms of black-box abstractions like systems, services, modules, and